 to act as representative payee of government benefits or to seek such benefits

 Conceivably a parent or potential Guardian Advocate can conduct this particular legal process on their own.
 Forms, checklists, and additional guidance on this topic are coming soon.
-Alternatively, you can call our office for assistance and we will be happy to help you through the process.
+Alternatively, you can call our office to set up an apppointment to speak with an attorney.
+Please note, the attorney’s hourly rate will apply.